geotopmodel/geotop/README.rst

 |Build Status| |License (GPL version 3)|

-:date:  last revision April 2021
+:date:  last revision April 2025

-**GEOtop** is a distributed model of the mass and energy balance of the hydrological cycle, which is applicable to simulations in continuum in small catchments. **GEOtop** deals with the effects of topography on the interaction between energy balance and hydrological cycle with peculiar solutions.
+**GEOtop** is a distributed model of the mass and energy balance of the hydrological cycle, which applies to simulations in the continuum in small catchments. **GEOtop** deals with the effects of topography on the interaction between energy balance and hydrological cycle with peculiar solutions.